State Route 227 and Los Ranchos Road Intersection Operational Improvements Project

 - If you have entered the roundabout, proceed to your desired exit, exit the roundabout, and the pull over to allow the emergency vehicle to pass.

-- Avoid stopping in the roundabout since this could prevent the emergency vehicles from passing and prevent other vehicles from exiting the roundabout.
+- Avoid stopping in the roundabout since this could prevent emergency vehicles from passing and other vehicles from exiting.

 Pedestrians should follow a few rules when crossing any roundabout:

 - Cross the road to the median, using it as a refuge area to wait for a safe gap.

 - Always look for vehicles and make sure that all motorists can see you.
 Never assume that a motorist can see you or intends to stop for you.

 Stay on the sidewalk.
 Never walk in the roundabout or cross to the circular island.

 There are no bicycle lanes within a roundabout.
 When the bike lane ends, bicycles have two options when approaching a roundabout depending on their comfort level: